anoma/nspec/docs/tutorial/engines/index.md

 	We call the set of all engine instances that share the same state transition function the _engine type_ of the state transition function.
 -->

 We proceed with a more detailed description of the "internal" structure of each engine instance.
-Then we describe how state transition functions are represented by sets of guarded actions.
+Then we describe
+how (labelled) state transitions are specified by sets of guarded actions.

 ## On the local data of engine instances: the engine environment

-Each engine instance has the following local data that it can access directly and exclusively while processing received messages or clock notifications:
+Each engine instance has the following local data that it can access directly and exclusively when it processes a received message or a clock notification:

 - its _name_, which is a globally unique unchangeable value that _may_ be given by an ordered pair of<!--